Brassicas are my absolute favorite plant family. After all, the group includes cabbages, which are a delight to try growing.

 How to Care for Cabbage

-Cabbage is another low-maintenance plant.
+Cabbage is a low-maintenance plant.
 If you follow a few care tips, then your plants should do just fine.
 Here is what you need to do:

-You will soon learn (in our next section) that cabbage has a lot of enemies.
+Cabbage has a lot of pesky enemies.
 If you want to stay on top of soil-borne diseases, then you need to rotate your cabbage crop each year.

-You’ll want to be sure that you don’t plant a cole crop (cauliflower, broccoli, etc.) in the previous location of cabbage either.
+You also don’t want to plant where you’ve had a cole crop (cauliflower, broccoli, etc.) in the past few years.

-As I just mentioned in the previous section, cabbage needs water.
-You should keep mulch around your plants and make sure the cabbages get anywhere from one to two inches of rain per week.
+Cabbage needs lots of water.
+You should keep mulch around your plants and make sure the cabbages get anywhere from one to two inches of moisture per week, depending on your location.

 When your transplants begin to take off, you may realize that you don’t have as much space between them as you thought.